bucanero/apollo-ps4/docs/usage.md

 #### Network Tools (Downloader, Web Server)
 1. Local Web Server (full system access)
 * This option allows you to browse the internal storage and download files.
 The address is http://yourps4ip:8080.
-2. Toggel Web Browser history.
+2. Toggle Web Browser history.
 * This option disables Browser history.
 3. URL link Downloader (http, https, ftp, ftps)
 * This option allows you to download a file from a URL to the `/data/` path.